Ruben Amorim: Manchester United head coach says he will leave if club board and fans don't want him

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW 📺

-"If the board and the fans feel I'm not the right guy, I will go in the next day," said Amorim.
+"If the board and the fans feel I'm not the right guy, I will go in the next day without any conversation about compensation," said Amorim.
 "But I will not quit again.
 I am confident in my job.
 As you see, I will not change anything in the way I do things.

 "In this moment, I am not here to defend myself.
 It's not my style.
 I have nothing to show to the fans.
 In this moment [I need] a little bit of faith."